hansbuehler/deephedging/README.md

 Deep Hedging uses tensorflow-probability which does <i>not</i> provide a robust dependency to the installed tensorflow version.
 If you receive an error you will need to make sure manually that it matches to your tensorflow version [here](https://github.com/tensorflow/probability/releases).

-Example with GPU, see also below:
+In your local environment:

-        pip install tensorflow==2.6 tensorflow-gpu==2.6 tensorflow_probability==0.14
+        pip install cdxbasics "tensorflow>=2.7" "tensorflow-gpu>=2.7" tensorflow_probability==0.14

-(*) here is a stub which you may want to put ahead of any notebook you use:
+Here is a stub which you may want to put ahead of any notebook you use (*)

         import tensorflow as tf
         import tensorflow_probability as tfp # ensure this does not fail print("TF version %s.
 Num GPUs Available: %ld" % (tf.__version__, len(tf.config.list_physical_devices('GPU')) ))

+### GPU

+In order to run on GPU you must have installed the correct CUDA and cuDNN drivers, see [here](https://www.tensorflow.org/install/source#gpu).
+Once you have identified the correct drivers, use

+        conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1

+Run the code above (*) to check whether it picked up your GPU.
+Make sure you have one on the instance you are working on.
+<i>Note that Deep Hedging does not benefit much from GPU use.</i>

 ### AWS SageMaker

+At the time of writing AWS SageMaker does not support TF 2.7.
+Moreover, it does not support GPUs for TF above 2.3.
-For using AWS SageMaker, create a new instance and select the <tt>conda_tensorflow2_p36</tt> enviroment and follow above.
+For using 2.6 without GPUs which is faster than 2.3 with GPUs, create a new instance and select the <tt>conda_tensorflow2_p36</tt> enviroment.

+In a terminal type

+        bash
+        conda activate tensorflow2_p36
+        pip install cdxbasics "tensorflow>=2.6" "tensorflow-gpu>=2.6" tensorflow_probability==0.14

 If you have cloned the [Deep Hedging git directory](https://github.com/hansbuehler/deephedging) via SageMaker, then the <tt>deephedging</tt> directory is <i>not</i> in your include path, even if the directory shows up in your jupyter hub file list.

-        activate tensorflow2_p36
-        pip install tensorflow==2.6 tensorflow-gpu==2.6 tensorflow_probability==0.14 cdxbasics

 You will need to add the path of your cloned git directory to python import.

 A simple method is to add the following in a cell ahead of the remaining code, e.g. at the beginning of <tt>notebooks/trainer.ipynb</tt>

         import os
         p = os.getcwd()